Why I Built Page-Logger... and How It Made Me Money

 How we created the need for an emergency lane

-In my last post I told you about some practices and policies around emergency lanes.
-Today, when I visited my client I realized that we, ourselves, had created the need for them.
-That’s great news because that means that we can also take that need away.
+In my last post, I discussed practices and policies around emergency lanes.
+Today, during my visit to my client, I realized that we, ourselves, had created the need for them.
+The good news is, if we created the need, we can also eliminate it.

-The board that my client, a hospital, have doesn’t really look like your normal kanban board, we saw another need here.
-It’s also in Indonesian but don’t worry, I’ll walk you through it.
-Here is how the board looked a couple of weeks ago.
+The board at my client’s hospital doesn’t resemble your typical kanban board.
+However, we identified another need.
+Although it’s in Indonesian, I’ll guide you through it.
+Here’s how the board looked a couple of weeks ago:

-• The top 2 lanes are for bigger projects that will run for considerable time, up to 6 months
+• The top 2 lanes are for larger projects lasting up to 6 months.

 Read More